lona-web-org/lona-project-template/README.md

 ## Getting Started

 If you are new to Lona, a good starting-point is the [tutorial](https://lona-web.org/tutorial/index.html).
+This template uses [lona-picocss](https://github.com/lona-web-org/lona-picocss#readme) for styling.
+Check its documentation for more information.

 ## Run The Project